Should We Fear Death?

 People want to know

-What can I do to overcome the fear of dying?
+1- What can I do to overcome my fears of dying?

 Summary